MrTerabyteLK/bcc-bin/README.md

 - Configuration option to use ox_target instead of prompts
 - Configuration option to select the notification type from ox or vorp
 - Configuration option to enable disable discord logs and grafana logs.
+- Configuration option to change the design of ox_lib notification.
+Currently added a design that matched for RedM.

 ## Installation
 1. Make sure dependencies are installed/updated and ensured before this script